dart-lang/language/accepted/3.0/patterns/exhaustiveness.md

     *In this example, `test` should deal with instances of `B` and instances of `C`, but it should simply throw if `a` has any other type.
-So we use the cast pattern in the last case to ensure that the switch is exhaustive, which is true because all instances of `B` will be handled by the subpattern, and all other objects will cause the cast to throw.*
+So we use the cast pattern in the last case to ensure that the switch is exhaustive, which is true because all instances of `C` will be handled by the subpattern, and all other objects will cause the cast to throw.*

     Formally, the space union `spaces` for a cast pattern with cast type `C` is